-You will be denied or you will lose your hazardous materials endorsement if you:
+You will be denied or you will lose yourhazardous materials endorsement ifyou:

-- Are not a lawful permanent resident of the United States. - Renounce your United States citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the Transportation Security Administration. - The background check procedures vary from jurisdiction to jurisdiction.
+- Are not a lawful permanent resident of the United States. - Renounce your United Statescitizenship. - Are wanted or under indictment forcertain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as lacking mental capacity or have been involuntarily committed to a mental health facility as specified in §1572.109. - Are considered to pose a securitythreat as determined by the Transportation Security Administration. - The background check procedures vary from jurisdiction to jurisdiction.
 Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.